 The waterfall plot (CSD) is shown below.
 Again, something happening at 10kHz region.

 Step response is shown below.
 Transient response for the this tweeter is very fast.
+However you can see that after the initial rise and fall there is a sharp interruption in the middle of the wave as it attempts to settle.

 I then removed the stock bezel from the tweeter and mounted horn No.1702 using the same four screws that came with the tweeter.

 Below is a comparison between the two responses.
 The horn adding sensitivity across the spectrum.
 Oddly the dip at 9kHz has now become a peak.
 The horn adds about 7dB sensitivity in the 2kHz-4kHz region.
 But this is not enough to sum to a flat response with the upper treble.
+So we are left using this tweeter for 8kHz and up.

 I then conducted off-axis measurements for the No.1702 horn which are shown below.